 If you are a smoker, chances are you've probably thought about quitting or have tried quitting (one or several times).
-You know that smoking is harmful to your health.
-You also know that smoking can cause lung disease, cancer, stroke, heart disease, and other chronic health conditions.
+You know that tobacco use is harmful to your health.
+You also know that tobacco use can cause lung disease, cancer, stroke, heart disease, and other chronic health conditions.

-When you quit smoking, your health begins to improve in the first 20 minutes after your last cigarette!
-It can take anywhere from 7 to 10 or more attempts to quit smoking before you quit for good.
+For cigarette smokers, your health begins to improve in the first 20 minutes after your last cigarette!
+Nicotine is very addictive and it can take anywhere from 7 to 10 or more attempts to quit smoking before you quit for good.
 Getting the support you or a loved one needs will help - we're here to provide the resources you need to take the first step.

 Programs in our Community

 There are several programs available in our community to help with making a big change in your health.
-Typical smoking cessation programs range from one to multiple sessions over several weeks.
+Typical tobacco treatment programs range from one to multiple sessions over several weeks.
 Information provided includes:

 - Relaxation and stress management techniques